 Santa Fe Springs Swap Meet

 Starting as a drive-in theater in the late 40s and transitioning into a swap meet years later, Santa Fe Springs has built a dedicated following in the 50 plus years it has been around.
 From cover bands to timeless acts like Ramon Ayala, weekends at Santa Fe Springs are constantly bumping.
 The swap meet itself features the tried and true lineup of vendors that sell everything from clothing to croc charms.
 A few food vendors are selling Mexican food, street dogs, and various snack foods like churros.
 Beer is available for purchase here, which makes rocking out to your favorite cover band that much more fun.
 Be sure to check their website and Instagram to see who will be playing next.
-Santa Fe Springs is closed on Mondays and opened Tuesday through Sunday.
+Santa Fe Springs is closed on Mondays and open Tuesdays through Sundays.

 13963 Alondra Blvd.
 Santa Fe Springs, CA 90670